paymasters-io/contracts/README.md

 ### Off-Chain Identifier

 Each paymaster has a corresponding off-chain identifier (**metadata**) that is uploaded to IPFS.
-It is just to simplify the aggregation of useable gas sponsors for visual purposes (**app-ui/dashboard**).
+It is just to simplify the aggregation of usable gas sponsors for visual purposes (**app-ui/dashboard**).

 ### Access Control